MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/quick-bulk-orders.md

 ## Bulk order by variant

-Commerce B2B e-commerce websites let site users quickly add different variants of the same product in a single view that shows inventory visibility by size, color, and style.
+Commerce B2B e-commerce websites let site users quickly add different variants of the same product in a single view that shows inventory availability by size, color, and style.
 In addition, site users can easily enter the same quantity for all in-stock products by selecting **Enter all quantities**.

 The following illustration shows an example of quick order entry where the "enter all quantities" functionality is used.